craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/users-groups/putting-it-all-together.rst

      :width: 100%
      :align: center

-For more information on adding a new group to a project, please see :ref:`newIa-create-a-new-group`
+For more information on adding a new group to a project, please see :ref:`create-a-new-group`

 -----------------
 Create a new role